fragtrane/Payday-2-Mods/Optional Skin Attachments/README.md

 ## Changelog

+**v1.8 - 2020-03-26**

+- Reworked method for removing unusable legendary attachments from Akimbo Kobus 90 and Akimbo Judge to prevent sync issues.

 **v1.7.1 - 2020-03-20**

 - Fixed a bug where the default grip would not be removed on the Locomotive 12G and Reinfeld 880 (thanks de vuelta en el negocio).
 - Fixed a bug where the default barrel extension would not be removed on the Bootleg.